AaroKoinsaari/custom-form-demo/README.md

 2. **Access the appliation**

-    Open a web browser and navigate to `httphttp://localhost:3000`.
+    Open a web browser and navigate to `http://localhost:3000`.
 You should see the application now running.

 ## Usage

-- **Add Fields:** Click on "Add Text Field" or "Add Select Field" to add new form fields.
+- **Add Fields:** Click on "Add Text Field" or "Add Select Field" to add new custom form fields.
 - **Edit Headers:** Click on any field header to edit its text.
 - **Remove Fields:** Click the "X" button next to a field to remove it.
 - **Save Data:** Click "Save Data" to submit the form.
 The data will be saved in `data.json` in the project directory.